 The Center serves San Diegans experiencing homelessness.
-Of the 1,817 total distinct, unduplicated persons served in the program since the opening of the Center, 52 percent identified as having a disability, 41 percent experienced chronic homelessness, 31 percent were 55 years of age or older, and 7 percent were veterans.2

-Center staff conduct basic outreach activities in the area surrounding the Center.
-Center staff also act as ambassadors to community members so community members can provide input on areas of need, raise any concerns they may have, and obtain general information about how to contact the facility operator or City services, such as San Diego Police Department (SDPD), Environmental Services Department (ESD), and the Mayor's office or the Housing Commission.
+Of the 1,885 total distinct, unduplicated persons served in the program since the opening of the Center, 53 percent identified as having a disability, 41 percent experienced chronic homelessness, 31 percent were 55 years of age or older, and 7 percent were veterans.2 raise any concerns they may have, and obtain general information about how to contact the facility operator or City services, such as San Diego Police Department (SDPD), Environmental Services Department (ESD), and the Mayor's office or the Housing Commission.
 In April 2020, Center outreach staff transitioned to also act as Inventory Specialists to provide needed additional operational support.
 Inventory Specialists are cross-trained to conduct outreach and rotate schedules during slower times of the day to continue to reach out to individuals experiencing homelessness within the neighboring community and act as ambassadors to community members.
 The City's Bridge Shelter Outreach teams and the SDPD's Homeless Outreach Team continue to conduct regular outreach activities and provide support to individuals experiencing unsheltered homelessness throughout the City, including the neighborhood surrounding the Center.